 In August 2018, the Company announced that its board of directors approved a program to repurchase up to \$35,000 of the Company's common stock, with authorization through August 14, 2019.
-During the three months ended September 30, 2018, the Company completed the repurchase program and repurchased 442 shares for \$34,991.
+The Company completed the repurchase program during the first quarter of fiscal 2019 and repurchased 442 shares for \$34,991.
 All shares of common stock repurchased were retired.